Rust to assembly: Arrays, Tuples, Box, and Option handling

 The assembly code for cross_lines_from_quad_coordinates

 really surprised us.
-We were expecting to see a heap allocation in the return value from the call to the make_quad_coordinates
+We expected a heap allocation in the return value from the call to the make_quad_coordinates

 function.
 Since the Box

-was going to be consumed in the function, we were expecting to see a de-allocation of the heap memory before the function returns.
-What we see is a very efficient generated code that inlined the make_quad_coordinates
+would be consumed in the function, we expected to see a de-allocation of the heap memory before the function returns.
+We see a very efficient generated code that inlined the make_quad_coordinates

 and eliminated the Box